Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Model and Problem Set

 \subsection{Modelling of A Class of Continuum Robots}

-In this section, we present a \emph{control-oriented} high-dimensional rigid-link dynamical model specifically designed for a class of underactuated continuum robots driven by tendons.
-This model class encompasses a wide range of recently reported continuum robots in the literature, including the elephant trunk-inspired robot \cite{Zhangetal} and our own developed OctRobot-I \cite{FANLIU}, alongside other notable examples.
-By employing this versatile model, we aim to provide a general framework that can effectively describe and analyse various underactuated continuum robotic systems, enabling a deeper understanding of their stiffening mechanisms and facilitating control design.
+In this section, we present a \emph{control-oriented} rigid-link dynamical model specifically designed for a class of underactuated continuum robots driven by tendons.
+This model class encompasses a wide range of recently reported continuum robots in the literature, including the elephant trunk-inspired robot \cite{Zhangetal}, the deployable soft robotic arm \cite{FATetal}, the push puppet-inspired robot \cite{BERetal}, the dexterous tip-extending robot \cite{WANZHAetal}, and our own developed OctRobot-I \cite{FANLIU}, alongside other notable examples \cite{FRAGAR,CHEMISetal,MOetal}.
+By employing this versatile model, we aim to provide a general framework that can effectively describe and analyse a variety of underactuated continuum robots, enabling a deeper understanding of their stiffening mechanisms and facilitating control design.

-In order to visualize the modelling process, we take OctRobot-I as an example to introduce the proposed dynamical model, but keep its generality in mind that the model is not limited to this specific robotic platform.
+In order to visualise the modelling process, we take OctRobot-I as an example to introduce the proposed dynamical model but keep its generality in mind that the model is not limited to this specific robotic platform.
 This robot imitates an octopus tentacle's structure and motion mechanism, as shown in Fig. \ref{fig:1-2}.
 The whole continuum manipulator consists of several sections in order to be able to deform in three-dimensional space.
-Each of them is made of $n$ connected spine segments that are driven by a pair of cables.
+Each of them is made of connected spine segments that are driven by a pair of cables.
 More details of the continuum robot OctRobot-I are given in Section \ref{sec:61}, as well as in \cite{FANLIU}.

-In this paper, we use a rigid-link model to approximate dynamical behaviours of continuum robots due to three considerations: 1) for the class of continuum robots which we are concerned with, there are ``natural'' spine segments partitioning into several links; 2) the rigid-link modelling approach is simple for \emph{control-oriented} tasks; and 3) it is convenient to account for external loading.
+In this paper, we use a rigid-link model to approximate the dynamical behaviours of continuum robots for three reasons: 1) the considered class of continuum robots naturally partitions into spine segments; 2) rigid-link models simplify \emph{control-oriented} tasks; and 3) it is convenient to account for external loading.

-To obtain the dynamical model, we make the following assumptions:
+To obtain the dynamical model, we make the following assumptions. \begin{assumption} The continuum robot satisfies the properties: \begin{itemize}